Skip to main content

 Airbnb handles currency conversion if needed (typically a ~3% fee on the converted amount).
 VRBO does the same.
 For US-based hosts with US-based guests, this is a non-issue.
 For international markets, read the fine print on both platforms before assuming it's a wash.

 Payout timing differs.
 Airbnb releases funds approximately 24 hours after guest check-in.
-VRBO's payout timing varies — for pay-per-booking, you typically receive the full amount 1-2 days after check-in, but the schedule can differ based on when the guest booked and your payout preferences.
+VRBO's payout timing varies.
+For pay-per-booking, you typically receive the full amount 1-2 days after check-in, but the schedule can differ based on when the guest booked and your payout preferences.

 Comparing multiple properties?

-Analyze 5 deals side-by-side with scenario modeling.
+Compare 5 deals side by side.
 One-time purchase, $29.

 Get Pro Spreadsheet